dongli/obsolete-packman/README.md

   GCC) are fairly low!
 It causes much headache when porting program.
 - Some useful packages are missing, e.g. GIT, NetCDF.
 - Fortran compiler messes up package versions.
+- Linux package managers (e.g. rpm, apt) are too conservative.

-With all these pains in my ass, I decided to create a tool `packman`.
+In Mac, we have the wonderful `homebrew`, which is truely addictive, but the port to Linux `linuxbrew` is not really ready for serious use.
+With all these pains in my ass, I decided to create a tool `packman` on my own.
 The final goal is no matter how messy the server is (we do not give a shit!), we could use `packman` to setup the necessary development environment.
 So we can focus on our real problems, not install the packages over and over again!

 Usage